gmollo/Wiki-Scraping-Tutorial/README.md

     table = soup.find_all('table', {'class': ['wikitable']})[1]
 ```

-Once we have correctly identified the table above, we want to begin by collecting the headers
+Once we have correctly identified the table above, we want to begin by collecting the headers.
+This can be done by choosing all elements from the 'tr' tagged element.
 ```python
   headers = []
     header_row = table.find_all('tr')[0]